 It is in this spirit that we invite you to reflect on how God has been moving in your life and community during this time of disruption related to the COVID-19 pandemic.
 What have you learned – about yourself, your community, your relationship with God during these past few months?
 These and other questions can guide us in gaining a deeper awareness of God’s work in and through us, and they can help us to discern the ways in which God invites us to co-create a hopeful future with God.

 Our primary vehicles for doing this faithful work are threefold.
 First, the Task Force will record discernible changes in liturgy and parish life through a widely distributed survey.
 The survey will give us important information about how we have been responding to the challenges of this time.

 Secondly, the survey will be followed by numerous focus groups.
 The first set of focus groups will happen simultaneously with the survey, using the first set of questions below.
 As areas of interest develop from the survey, further groups will explore these findings.
 In addition to providing opportunities to explore survey themes in a more intentional, focused way, by their nature, focus groups tend to inspire necessary and life-giving systemic change.

 What are focus groups?
 To learn more, click here.

-Session I is an opportunity to ascertain how our churches responded faithfully during COVID-19 in the areas of Worship, Pastoral Care, Christian Formation, Children & Family, and Youth.
+Session I was an opportunity to ascertain how our churches responded faithfully during COVID-19 in the areas of Worship, Pastoral Care, Christian Formation, Children & Family, and Youth.

-This session is a deeper dive and a more profound look and theological reflection on the issues, concerns, and opportunities raised during our first Focus Group sessions.
-Special attention will be paid to discoveries about our relationships with God, with our neighbors and with our church communities.
+This session was a deeper dive and a more profound look and theological reflection on the issues, concerns, and opportunities raised during our first Focus Group sessions.
+Special attention will be paid to discoveries about our relationships with God, with our neighbors, and with our church communities.